A Collection of exhibit-activities

 Each tile has a wind speed and direction which determines the distance and direction that the players can move for each turn.
 Wind direction, sea currents, land areas and items of trade or revictualling are shown on the base map.
 A separate cardboard frame defining the game area for each explorer is then placed over the base map.
 The area within the frame is then covered with tiles that correspond to the colours for each band of wind.
 The player is faced with a vast area of blue.
 They uncover parts of Oceania and the Pacific as they play: With each turn they remove the top tile to reveal the land or sea on the base map.

 At each anchorage or port, players can trade for items, or resupply their vessels for further voyaging.
-For the European ships, players will have a board, onto which they place cards showing sailors, provisions and items for trade or collection.
-After 6 turns without fresh supplies 2 sailors per turn will be lost to scurvy.
+Cards showing sailors, provisions and items for trade or collection, are taken on and off a "cargo board" as the game is played.

 The Cook game will focus on the Endeavour’s journey from Cape Horn to the Cape of Good Hope, via Tahiti, Aotearoa, the East Coast of Australia and Batavia (Jakarta).
 Whilst Cook, like Tasman and Kupe, was looking for new land and resources, his expedition also had scientific objectives including gathering of flora, fauna, ethnographic and navigational data, and establishing a cure for scurvy.
 At each anchorage there will be instructions for proceeding to the next anchorage.
 The ship must be provisioned with a specified number of “fresh food” and “water” cards before it can sail, and in Tahiti a “Transit of Venus” card and a “Tupaia” card must be picked up before proceeding to Aotearoa.
 There will also be some black “cultural transgression” cards which prevent trading until a "friendship" card is drawn or gifts are given.
 All cards will have a short text on their reverse sides explaining their historical basis: the transgressions, reconciliations and needs of both cultures.
 At Batavia, “bad water” and “malaria” cards lead to the loss of sailors.
 At each anchorage “flora” cards can be collected.
 The winner will be the player to arrive at the Cape of Good Hope with the most crew members, and flora cards.